Sally didn’t see the nukes explode.

 After all, she had Yarmouth and the Cape Cod National Seashore to steer around.

 The trip was slow and demanding, but Sally didn’t stray from her course.
-There was a compass in her heart – she simply followed where it led her.
-If humanity were truly collapsing, she wanted to see it for herself.
+There was a compass in her heart and she followed where it led her.
+If humanity had collapsed, she wanted to see it for herself.

-Storms came and went, rocking her yacht with alarming irregularity.
-Some of the gales were normal, and although she knew how to cope with these, they were still frightening – even in spite of the horrors unfolding.
+Storms came and went, and rocked her yacht with alarming irregularity.
+Some of the gales were normal, and although she knew how to cope with these, they still frightened her.
 As a solo yachtswoman, she knew all too well how merciless the seas could be.

-Some of the storms were not normal, however, and these she was forced to deal with as they arrived.
+Some of the storms were not normal, and these she dealt with as they arrived.
 Their timings could be strange, too — they were hard to predict.
-More than once the sky had erupted in a hailstorm out of nowhere, as if someone had turned a tap on, somewhere up above the broiling clouds.
+More than once, the sky erupted in a hailstorm.
+It was as if someone had turned a tap on, somewhere up above the broiling clouds.
 The hail that fell was huge and discoloured, the hue of smoke-stained plaster.
-Fortunately, Sally had survived mostly unscathed.
-Whether that was due to her own quick wit or sheer blind luck, she still hadn’t decided.
+So far, Sally had survived unscathed.
+Whether due to her quick wit or sheer blind luck, she still hadn’t decided.

-She pressed on, undeterred by the spiralling-out-of-control weather and ominous skies.
-Her rapidly diminishing food stores did trouble her a bit.
-Despite her strict rationing, the supplies were growing pathetically thin.
-Sally pushed those worries to the back of her mind, however.
-Why worry? she told herself, whilst noting the nearly depleted stocks.
+She pressed on, undeterred by the out-of-control weather and ominous skies.
+Her diminishing food stores did trouble her a bit.
+Despite her strict rationing, the supplies grew thin.
+Sally pushed those worries to the back of her mind.
+Why worry? she told herself as she noted the depleted stocks.
 What’s there left to worry about?

 As her yacht sliced through the choppy waves, her radio remained silent.
-Her phone had long since been reduced to nothing more than an expensive brick – there was no signal or internet to be caught.
+The lack of signal and internet had long since reduced her phone to an expensive brick.
 Several days in, Sally stopped bothering to charge the thing altogether.
 Why cling to it? she thought after the battery died for the last time.

-Shortly after rounding the point of Nantucket, her heart began to flutter.
+Shortly after she rounded the point of Nantucket, her heart began to flutter.

 There were fires on the horizon.

 She had to steer away from the shore as she approached New Jersey.
-The flames were billowing high and wide, the thick plumes of black smoke spilling out onto the ocean.
+The flames billowed high and wide, the thick plumes of black smoke spilling out onto the ocean.
 Sally could smell the wrongness in the air, even at a distance.
 The flames looked not quite right, too.
-She’d observed a house fire, once; the orange-red flames that had greedily consumed the home looked nothing like this.
-She briefly wondered what it was doing to her lungs… and then realised that she didn’t actually care.
-The world was burning.
+She’d once observed a house fire; the orange-red flames that had consumed the home looked nothing like this.
+She wondered what it was doing to her lungs… and then realised she didn’t care.
+The world was aflame.
 What would it matter if she got throat or lung cancer several years down the line?

-Sally pointed her yacht away from the coast, to make some room between herself and the coast.
-With her back to the flames, eye on the horizon, she realised that her skin was sore, as if she’d spent the day in the sun without applying protective cream.
-Her face felt as if it was glowing.
-As she navigated the incoming waves, Sally had no doubt that if she looked in the mirror she’d see her skin red and raw.
-Perhaps a blister or two.
+Sally pointed her yacht away from the shore, to make some room between herself and the coast.
+With her back to the flames and an eye on the horizon, she realised her skin was sore — as if she’d spent the day in the sun without protective cream.
+Her face felt as if it glowed.
+As she navigated the waves, Sally did not doubt that if she looked in the mirror she’d see her skin was red and raw.
+A blister or two.